wwilsman/moonshiner/README.md

 By default, the test server will exit as soon as tests have completed.
 Setting `once: false` during server creation will prevent this default behavior.

-**_Moonshiner's default `once` option currently only supports a single remote runner.
-Multiple remote runners will soon be more easily supported in an upcoming release._**

 ### Browsers

 Browser tests can also be run remotely.
 Moonshiner even offers a way to launch a browser and